standardebooks/manual/8-typography.rst

 		When adding non-breaking hyphens to stretch out words, beware that :bash:`se typogrify` will incorrectly convert them to regular hyphens!

-Em-dashes
+Em dashes
 ---------

-Em-dashes (:utf:`—` or U+2014) are typically used to offset parenthetical phrases.
+Em dashes (:utf:`—` or U+2014) are typically used to offset parenthetical phrases.

 #.
-Em-dashes are preceded by the invisible word joiner glyph (U+2060).
+Em dashes are preceded by the invisible word joiner glyph (U+2060).

 #.
-Interruption in dialog is set by a single em-dash, not two em-dashes or a two-em-dash.
+Interruption in dialog is set by a single em dash, not two em dashes or a two-em dash.

 	.. class:: wrong